Fatigue

 • How fatigue affects the person's work and social activities

 Women are asked about their menstrual history.
-All people are asked about diet, anxiety, depression, and alcohol and drug use (including use of over-the-counter and recreational drugs).
+All people are asked about diet, anxiety, depression, and alcohol and drug use (including use of over-the-counter medications and illicit drugs).

 Table